dashed-slug/wallets/readme.txt

 == Changelog ==

+= 6.1.5 =
+- Fix: Usage of words "debit" and "credit" is now correct according to how the terms are used in everyday language, as opposed to their usage in accounting.

 = 6.1.4 =
 - Fix: Shortcode `[wallets_fiat_withdraw]` does not submit withdrawal requests with invalid amount.
 - Add: Shortcode `[wallets_fiat_withdraw]` now accepts atttributes: `currency_id`, `symbol` to specify the default currency.